Facial Recognition, Explained

 3. Recognition

-That brings us to the final step, which is when a system attempts to confirm the identity of the person by cross-referencing their face to a database of other faces.
+The final step is when a system attempts to confirm the identity of the person by cross-referencing their face to a database of other faces.

 These faces can be anything from passport photos to selfies posted on social media, depending on the facial recognition tool.
-Some systems may even calculate a confidence score, which gauges how similar the two images are to each other.
+Many facial recognition systems calculate a confidence score, which gauges how similar two images are to each other.
+A confidence score measures the probability of a prediction.
+A greater confidence score means a greater probability that two images match.

-For example, if a bank robbery is recorded on a security camera, police can use facial recognition technology to compare the face captured at the scene with mugshots of previously convicted criminals, which could help them identify or rule out suspects.
+For example, if a bank robbery is recorded on a security camera, police can use a facial recognition system to compare the face captured at the scene with mugshots of previously convicted criminals, which could help them identify or rule out suspects.

 Applications of Facial Recognition

-Here are some of the most common ways that facial recognition technology is used:
+Here are some of the most common ways that face recognition is used:

 Unlocking Phones and Computers